jaredhazlett/bank-financial-records-python/README.md

 # python-homework

-This basic project uses python to print bank records to an excel file.
+This basic project uses python to print bank records to csv file.